-One objective of this framework is that it be sufficiently general to account for all of the forms of DSA cooperation to be defined in this and future editions of these Directory Specifications.
+One objective of this framework is that it be sufficiently general to account for all of the forms of DSA cooperation that are defined and will be defined in the future.
 The framework is used within these Directory Specifications to define shadowing and hierarchical operational binding types.